 A student who tests positive will need to isolate for 10 days from the time of their first symptoms or from the date of the positive test if no symptoms are present, regardless of vaccination status.
 Any student with a positive test will be informed of their requirement for isolation, and the contact tracing team will determine if they had any close contacts and, if so, will reach out to those contacts with instructions.
 Vaccinated individuals who have been in close contact with an individual who tests positive do not need to quarantine after the exposure, and may continue to attend class.
 They should continue to wear a mask, get a COVID-19 test between days 3-5 after the exposure, and continue to monitor for symptoms for 14 days.

 A student who tests positive should work with their faculty instructor and/or academic advisor to ensure they are able to make up any missed class work.

-In order to maintain the health and safety of students, staff and faculty during this academic year, students who are adhering to University-required isolation or quarantine must not attend class.
-Student absences relating to COVID-19 will be recognized as circumstances for which absences are excused and students will not be penalized.
+To maintain the health and safety of students, staff and faculty during this academic year, students who are adhering to University-required isolation or quarantine must not attend class.
+Student absences relating to COVID-19 will be recognized as circumstances for which absences are excused, and students will not be penalized.

 - Students must contact their instructor to inform them that they will be unable to attend in-person classes for medical reasons.
 The student may decide to share the reason for the absence, but is not required to do so.
 Students must include the required dates of their absence and communicate regularly with the instructor about their ability to participate during that time.

-- If the instructor is recording their course lecture, the student may request to view the lecture.
-Students should note that not all courses are being recorded and they should be in touch with their instructor as to the best way to make up missed class and assignments.
+- Students should note that not all courses are being recorded and they should be in touch with their instructor as to the best way to make up missed class and assignments.